-I baked these cookies using this recipe as a base.
+I baked these easy pumpkin chocolate chip cookies using this recipe as a base.
 I have made a couple of changes to make it egg free and also halved the original recipe to bake just 2 dozen instead of 4 dozen cookies.
 So you should be fine doubling this recipe if you want more cookies.
+Also next time I would like to try this as an oatmeal pumpkin chocolate chip cookies by increasing the quantity of oats in the recipe.
+Half flour and half oatmeal should work most probably.

 - 1/2 cup butter